 Woodlands Primary School provides a dynamic and varied learning environment.
-It offers a diverse and engaging curriculum including specialist programs in Science, Music, Sustainability, Visual Art and Physical Education.
+It offers a diverse and engaging curriculum including specialist programs in Science, Music, Japanese, Visual Art and Physical Education

 Our Pre-Primary to Year 6 Science program is run by our Science Specialist, Mrs Lynette Martin.
 Hands-on-authentic Science lessons provide our students with ways to explore and gain a greater understanding of the world.
 Science by doing also encourages students’ natural curiosity and willingness to explore.
 It inspires problem solving and questioning about their world.